wooorm/lowlight/readme.md

         — Class prefix;

     *   `subset` (`Array.<string>?`, optional, defaults to
-        all registered languages.
+        all registered languages.)
         — List of allowed languages.

 **Returns**: `Object`:

 *   `relevance` (`number`)
-    — Integer representing how sure **low** is that the given code is in the detected language;
+    — Integer representing how sure **low** is the given code is in the detected language;

 *   `language` (`string`) — The given `language`;